sidprasad/pick-regex/README.md

 Tips:
 - Short, precise descriptions produce better LLM results.
-- Use Refine Prompt to adjust wording while preserving prior classifications.
+- Edit the existing description to refine or adjust the set of candidate regexes while preserving prior classifications.
-- Use Start Fresh to begin a new session.

 ---